Balance Sheet vs. Income Statement: What’s the Difference?

 Balance Sheet: Your Daily Accounting

 Assets might include cash, investments, prepaid expenses, accounts receivable, and inventory.
 Liabilities, on the other hand, are the total of your loans, wages and taxes due, accounts payable, and other debts.
-In short, liabilities include long- and short-term debt – what a company owes.
+In short, liabilities include long and short-term debt, which a company owes.

 You can determine your company’s value by subtracting its liabilities from its assets.